thales-maciel/dott/README.md

 1. Kick things off with `dotr init`.
 This will create a fresh git repo.
 2. Give dotr a list of globs in your `$HOME/.config/dotr/dotr.config` file.
 Globs are all relative to your home folder.
-3. Run `dotr sync` to *copy* all matching files to your repo, keeping your home folder's original structure intact.
+3. Run `dotr sync` to clear the git repo and to *copy* all matching files to your repo, keeping your home folder's original structure intact.
 4. Run `dotr pwd` to print the path go to the git repo.
 Manage your dotfiles using git.
 Do whatever you want.
 Dotr is not your mom.
 5. Use `dotr install` to copy the files from the repo back to their home.